Erikdekamps/kingly_layouts/README.md

   viewport width.
 * **Full Screen Hero**: The section fills the entire viewport height and width.

++**Important Note on Container Types:** For the **'Full Width (Background Only)' ** and **'Edge to Edge'** options to function as expected, the layout section should be placed within a standard, width-constrained content region in your theme (e.g., the main 'Content' region in Olivero).
+Placing them in a theme region that is already full-width may not produce the intended visual effect, as the CSS calculations rely on a parent container.

 ### Spacing

 Control the space inside and around the layout using a consistent scale.